MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-service-account.md

 1. Open the [on-premises data gateway app](service-gateway-app.md), select **Service settings**, and then select **Change account**.

+   >[!Note]
+   > We recommend using the on-premises data gateway app to change the service account instead of the Windows Service app.
+This will ensure that the new account has all the required privileges.
+Not using the on-premises data gateway app for this purpose could lead to inconsistent logging and other issues.

    ![Service settings](media/service-gateway-service-account/service-settings.png)

     The default account for this service is *NT SERVICE\PBIEgwService*.
 Change this account to a domain user account within your Windows Server Active Directory domain, or use a managed service account to avoid having to change the password.